magpiemodel/magpiemodel.github.io/_magpie24/call.md

 ---
 layout: page
 title: Call for Contributions
-permalink: /magpie22/stories/call
+permalink: /magpie24/stories/call
-published: false
+published: true
 ---

-#### submission deadline: ~~15.01.2022~~ 26.01.2022 (extended)
+#### submission deadline: 15.02.2024

 Since the first open-source release of [MAgPIE] in 2019 the community around the model has started to grow.
-To foster the community aspect and to create a space for productive exchange we decided to extend our next virtual **MAgPIE workshop** in **March 2022** by **MAgPIE stories**, an event dedicated to sharing specific experiences of using [MAgPIE].
+To foster the community aspect and to create a space for productive exchange we will also have this years **MAgPIE workshop** in **April 2024** combined with two **MAgPIE stories** sessions dedicated to sharing specific experiences of using [MAgPIE].
 The aim is to give room for everyone to share their [MAgPIE]-related research and to allow the community to get an overview about the various currently ongoing activities.

-**MAgPIE stories** will be subsequent to the **MAgPIE training workshop**.
 In contrast to the introductory training workshop, the **MAgPIE stories** event is targeting the [MAgPIE] community as a whole including *all* levels of experience.
 The sessions will be put together by the organizing team based on the submissions.
 We invite submissions about [MAgPIE] related projects and activities in *all* development stages from drafting phase to finished research. **MAgPIE stories** will have the form of a talk with room for discussion afterwards.

-The organizing team is looking forward to receiving submissions of your very own **MAgPIE stories** and projects you want to share with us.
+The organizing team is looking forward to receive submissions of your very own **MAgPIE stories** and projects you want to share with us.

 ### Who can submit?